TDoeG/CoalitionOfML/README.md

 # CoalitionOfML
-These projects uses deep learning/convolution neural networks in order to do various goals.
-The folders named **Original_Model** and **New_Model** are used for grayscale images to color conversion using deep learning neural networks.
-The folder named **THE_NEWEST_MODEL** pertains the classification of the CIFAR-10 dataset.
-(In the future, the CIFAR-100 dataset)
+This repository contains deep learning projects that utilize convolutional neural networks (CNNs) to achieve various tasks.
+The focus is on image classification, particularly using the CIFAR-10 dataset (with plans to extend to CIFAR-100 in the future).

 ## Features
-- Deep Learning Model: Implements an encoder-decoder network for image colorization.
+- **Deep Learning Model**: Implements a convolutional neural network for image classification.
-- PyTorch Implementation: Efficient and flexible model training and evaluation using PyTorch.
+- **PyTorch Implementation**: Efficient and flexible model training and evaluation using PyTorch.

 ## File Structure
-The project file structure is broken into three main folders: **Original_Model**, **New_Model**, and **THE_NEWEST_MODEL**.
-The Original Model is deprecated and doesn't work as the approach to the neural network is not good.
-The New Model is the new and working apporach to the neural network and is only trained on the CIFAR-10 dataset (32x32 images).

-### > Original and New Model
-The Original Model and the New Model both have folders that contains saved models/trained models, after the training process.
-Each model has an assets folder containing the assets (or planned assets) we want to use during our training/testing of the models.

-The Original Model is less organized than the New Model, as each section is split up into different python files for easier debugging and reading.

-> These folders/models are **abandoned/deprecated/obsolete** since these models use the CIFAR-10 dataset to predict the color space of an grayscale image.
-WE ARE NO LONGER WORKING ON THESE.
-These models are not guarenteed to work at all.

-### > The Newest Model
-The Newest Model has a data folder, which contains the CIFAR-10 and the CIFAR-100 datasets.
-The saved models are saved in Saved_Models.
-There are 3 main files:

-- main_cifar10.py & main_cifar100.py : *These files contains the loading of the dataset, training the model, and saving the model into the local folder.
-Each respectively trains the model on the cifar10 and cifar100 dataset*
+The project is organized into the following main folder:

+### THE_NEWEST_MODEL
+This folder focuses on classifying images from the CIFAR-10 dataset using a convolutional neural network.
+The model assigns images to one of 10 classes.
+The folder contains the following key components:

+- `data/`: Contains the CIFAR-10 and CIFAR-100 datasets.

+- `Saved_Models/`: Stores the trained models.

+- `main_cifar10.py` & `main_cifar100.py`: These scripts handle dataset loading, model training, and saving the trained model locally. `main_cifar10.py` is used for CIFAR-10, while `main_cifar100.py` will be used for CIFAR-100.

-- model.py : *This file contains the convolutional neural network used to classify the CIFAR-10 dataset to an specified accuracy.*
+- `model.py`: Defines the convolutional neural network architecture used for classification.

-- demo.py : *This file contains the demo portion of the model, made for presentational work for a general audience.*
+- `demo.py`: Demonstrates the model by randomly selecting images from the CIFAR-10 or CIFAR-100 dataset and classifying them using the trained model.

-Saved Model Naming Convention:
+#### Saved Model Naming Convention:

-- First four digits: Accuracy
+- **First four digits**: Accuracy
-- Fifth digit: Experiment Number
+- **Fifth digit**: Experiment Number
-- Rest of Name: The Model Name (cifar10_cnn)
+- **Rest of the name**: Model Name (e.g., cifar10_cnn)
 ## Installation
-Use the following command to install the dependecies (Old dependencies):
+To install the required dependencies, use the following command:

 ```
-pip install numpy torch torchvision opencv-python pillow matplotlib
+pip install numpy torch torchvision opencv-python pillow matplotlib tqdm flask
 ```

-- NumPy: For numerical operations and array manipulation.
+- **NumPy**: For numerical operations and array manipulation.
-- PyTorch: The core deep learning library for building and training the model.
+- **PyTorch**: The core deep learning library for building and training the model.
-- TorchVision: Provides utilities for image processing and loading.
+- **TorchVision**: Utilities for image processing and loading datasets.
-- OpenCV: For image manipulation tasks such as resizing.
+- **OpenCV**: For image manipulation tasks, such as resizing.
-- Pillow: For opening and processing images.
+- **Pillow**: For opening and processing images.
-- Matplotlib: For visualizing the results.
+- **Matplotlib**: For visualizing results.
+- **TQDM**: For progress visualization.
+- **Flask**: For website demos.

 > Python Version: 3.10

 ## How to Run the Model
-1. **Prepare Data**: Ensure that your dataset is ready in the assets folder or what not.
+1. **Prepare Data**: Ensure that your dataset is ready in the `data/` folder.

-2. **Train the Model**: Run `main.py` script to download the dataset, run the model, train it, and visualize the precitions from the provided model.
+2. **Train the Model**: Run the `main_cifar10.py` script to download the dataset, train the model, and save the trained model.

-3. **Demo the Model**: Run `demo.py` script to demo the model (The demo picks a random image from the CIFAR-10 or the CIFAR-100 dataset and uses those rnadomly selected images to classify which class it is in using a locally saved model.)
+3. **Demo the Model**: Run the `demo.py` script to demo the model.
+The demo randomly selects images from the CIFAR-10 or CIFAR-100 dataset and classifies them using the locally saved model.

-    ***ONLY FOR THE_NEWEST_MDOEL***